Escaping a Polygon: Multiple Escapers and Pursuers

-If there is no vertex cover, the following is a winning escaper strategy for $r< 2$.
+If there is no vertex cover, then the following is a winning escaper strategy for $r< 2$.
 The escaper starts at $\escaper$ (escaper-start constraint).
-There is an exit that no pursuer is within distance 2 of: only a pursuer within distance 1 of a vertex contained in that exit's corresponding edge is within distance two of the exit, and the regions within distance 1 of each vertex are disjoint, so if there were a pursuer within distance 2 of every vertex, that would give a vertex cover.
-Such exit is determined by the initial pursuer position (no-look-ahead constraint).
-The escaper can run at full speed to that exit, and at the moment the exit is reached, the nearest pursuer is at least $2-r$ away (speed-limit constraint).
+Wherever the pursuer player initially places the pursuers, there is an exit that no pursuer is within distance 2 of: to be within distance 2 of an exit $x_e$, a pursuer must be within distance 1 of a vertex node $x_v$ where $v$ is incident to $e$; and the regions within distance 1 of each vertex node $x_v$ are disjoint; so if there were a pursuer within distance 2 of every exit $x_e$, that would give a vertex cover.
+The escaper then runs at full speed to that exit, and at the moment the exit is reached, the nearest pursuer is at least $2-r$ away by the speed-limit constraint.
+This strategy depends only on the initial pursuer positions (nonbranching-lookahead constraint).

-So it is NP-hard to distinguish a critical speed ratio of at most 1 from one at least 2, as claimed. \end{proof} }
+Therefore it is NP-hard to distinguish a critical speed ratio of at most 1 from one at least 2, as claimed. \end{proof}